readthedocs/readthedocs.org/docs/user/index.rst

 `Read the Docs`_ simplifies software documentation by building, versioning, and hosting of your docs, automatically.
-Think of it as *Continuous Documentation*.
+This enables many "docs like code" workflows, keeping your code & documentation as close as possible.

 Never out of sync |:arrows_counterclockwise:|
-    Whenever you push code to your favorite version control system, whether that is Git, Mercurial, Bazaar, or Subversion, Read the Docs will automatically build your docs so your code and documentation are always up-to-date.
+    Whenever you push code to your favorite version control system, whether that is Git or Mercurial,
+    Read the Docs will automatically build your docs so your code and documentation are always up-to-date.
     Read more about :doc:`/integrations`.